Skip to content

 Module Reference

-The Neo4j module exposes one entrypoint function to create the Neo4j container, and this function receives two parameters:
+The Neo4j module exposes one entrypoint function to create the Neo4j container, and this function receives three parameters:

 • context.Context, the Go context.